DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT doesn't have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-1-a-people-profession/summer-week-5-mentor-materials)